Dirección de Inteligencia Nacional

 In 2008, the Chilean Army presented a list of 1,097 DINA agents to Judge Alejandro Solís.

+Despite falling under Pinochet's legal authority, American-born DINA operative Michael Townley described Contreras as DINA's actual "intellectual head."
+Pedro Espinoza served as deputy to Contreras as well.

 DINA internal suppression and human rights violations

 Under decree #521, the DINA had the power to detain any individual so long as there was a declared state of emergency.
 Such an administrative state characterized nearly the entire length of the Pinochet government.
 Torture and rape of detainees was common:

 DINA censorship of media

 As of September 11, 1973, the military dictatorship worked with DINA to censor channels, newspapers, and radio transmissions that supported the Popular Socialist Union and supporters.
 A decree by the Junta established that all public information would have to be inspected and revised by the Junta before airing, and a couple days later an "Office of Censorship" was created to supervise all media.
 A lot of newspapers received their work back scribbled out with red ink.

-Through coercion, murder, and kidnappings, television outlets masked the truth on the coup d'état as a plan by the military of Chile.
-Various international cable news networks were banned by DINA to prevent the news of the forced coup d'état by the military.
-Some international networks were convinced to lie by the Junta about social and political aspects of Chile.

 The censorship breached particular homes and public services, and on September 23, 1973, DINA sent policemen to register households and institutions.
 They searched subversive evidence such as books by Pablo Neruda, articles on social sciences, political science, human rights, and those who were rounded up and burned at the Plaza de Armas (Santiago).